 Registration will enable the submission to be logged and an initial evaluation made regarding the validity and suitability of the centre for progression to full assessment.
 At this stage the submission may be rejected where it is evident that suitable information has not been provided for it to progress to full evaluation, in which case a report detailing why it has been rejected will be provided.
 NB – this will identify clearly where various criteria have not been met or would not stand up to relevant scrutiny, rather than a minor issue such as missing/incomplete evidence and/or documentation.

-Where a submission is recognised as suitable to continue to full evaluation, the applicant will be notified and invoiced for 50% of the evaluation fee plus travel and subsistence costs for the site visit, which is a required part of the evaluation process.
+Where a submission is recognised as suitable to continue to full evaluation, the applicant will be notified and invoiced for the evaluation fee plus travel and subsistence costs for the site visit, which is a required part of the evaluation process.
 Full evaluation for recognition will only proceed on receipt of the invoiced fees.
-The remaining 50% fee will be invoiced following the site visit and recognition can only be granted following payment of all fees.
+The site visit and recognition can only be granted following payment of all fees.

-Costs
+UK Costs

 1. Registration fee - £250 + VAT as applicable (no charge to UK Chamber of Shipping members)